Hi, I’m Jen. My spouse and I are raising our modern family in San Francisco, the most expensive city in the US.

 I’m glad you’re here.
 Thanks for following along.

-2 Pareto’s rule states that 80% of the effects comes from 20% of the causes.
+2. Pareto’s rule states that 80% of the effects comes from 20% of the causes.
 Applied to personal finance, this means that only a sliver of the financial advice out there will really make a difference to your financial health.
+The key is figuring out which 20% matters.